Namespaces, Concepts, Attributes and Predicates

 Note

 To import Attributes using a CSV file, start by downloading the template to use as a guide.
-After filling in the necessary information, you can upload the completed file through the universal CSV import feature.
-For more details, refer to the relevant section.
+After filling in the necessary information, upload the completed file through the universal CSV import feature.
+See CSV Import and Export .

 Predicates